We are committed to complete customer satisfaction and even if you decide to adopt a puppy not from our site we want you to be smart and safe.

 Every day, Americans receive offers that just sound too good to be true.
 In the past, these offers came through the mail or by telephone.
 Now the con artists and swindlers have found a new avenue to pitch their frauds -- the Internet.
 The on-line scams know no national borders or boundaries; they respect no investigative jurisdictions.
 But, as with all scamers, they have one objective – to separate you from your money!

 Lately we start hearing numerous terrible stories from people that has been scammed while trying to purchase a four legged friend over the internet.
 I guess scam artists have entered this neck of the woods as well.
-They register easy to remember domain names, build somewhere similar web sites and post the pictures stolen from legitimate sellers.
+They register easy to remember domain names, build somewhere similar web sites and post the pictures stolen from legitimate breeders/sellers.
 Then, they usually set very low prices and advertise the web site to the general public.
-Unfortunately, it s not that easy to point and pick those criminals out, but I am sure FBI is doing the best they can with the resources they got.
+Unfortunately, it s not that easy to point and pick those criminals out, but I am sure authorities are doing the best they can with the resources they got.
 There are a few things we can do on our end, as a legitimate business owners and as a customers to protect ourselves and each other.

 This section of the site was developed to arm you with information so you don’t fall victim to these Internet scam artists.
 Education, good judgment, and a healthy dose of skepticism are the best defenses against becoming a victim.
 Remember, if it looks too good to be true, it probably is!